troyvassalotti/troyv.dev/src/posts/i-logged-my-migraines-for-a-year.md

 I realized over the year that it's less "what was the cause?" and more "what _were_ the _causes_?"

-Getting poor sleep wasn't always enough to cause a migraine by itself; however, drinking the night before might put me in a bad situation.
+Getting poor sleep wasn't always enough to cause a migraine by itself, but drinking the night before might put me in a bad situation.

 And I can't control the weather or tough times at work, so it's up to me to limit my exposure to other triggers as best I can.
 The more they stack up, the higher my chances are.